markshuttle/goldendawn/README.md

     Jan 17 19:39:33 localhost systemd[1]: Started Service for snap application thegloaming.alarumd.

+To make sure that it is working, point your web browser at the machine hosting thegloaming port 8080 and you should see your alarm clock.

+Now, install the web kiosk display system:

+    sudo snap install mir-kiosk
+    sudo snap install wpe-webkit-mir-kiosk --beta

-Now you should configure the web kiosk to get its web page from thegloaming:
+Now configure the web kiosk to get its web page from thegloaming:

     sudo snap set wpe-webkit-mir-kiosk url=http://localhost:8080/

+Also, you want to get rid of the mouse pointer from the display:

+    sudo snap set mir-kiosk cursor=none

+If you are projecting onto the ceiling, you might want to invert the display.
+You can edit /var/snap/mir-kiosk/current/miral-kiosk.display and change orientation from 'normal' to 'inverted' for the relevant display.

+And restart the display daemons:

     sudo snap restart mir-kiosk
     sudo snap restart wpe-webkit-mir-kiosk